billbrod/foveated-metamers/README.md

   `experiment_df`.
 We have two separate functions in `stimulus.py` for generating the DataFrame with and without subject response info, but we only save the completed version to disk.

+- `summary_df.tsv`: In order to plot our psychophysical curves, we want to get the proportion of correct responses in each condition.
+That's what this summary DataFrame contains.
+This is the "least combined" way of looking at it: we have not collapsed across images, trial types, sessions, or, subjects (the `n_trials` column will be useful to correctly weight the average if you want to collapse across them).

 # Usage